iank-/car_challenge/README.md

 # car_challenge
 Simple API for tracking car maintenance, designed to run on Tomcat 7, and jUnit 4.

 - Based off of http://www.vogella.com/tutorials/REST/article.html

+# Usage
+This project was designed and implemented using Eclipse for Java EE Developers.
+Please use 'Import Existing Projects into Workspace', and then import both of the projects found when pointing Eclipse at the root directory in this repository.

 # Information about what is included.